SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/set-up-traces-collection-aws-environments.md

    * `TEMPLATE_PATH`.
 Path to the template file from the first step
    * `CONFIG_FILE_PATH`.
 Path to the config file from the second step
    * `SUMO_HTTP_TRACES_URL`.
 Mandatory [OTLP/HTTP source](/docs/send-data/hosted-collectors/http-source/otlp.md)
-   * `SECURITY_GROUPS`. it is mandatory for AWS Fargate deployment to provide a Security Group ID.
+   * `SECURITY_GROUPS`.
+It is mandatory for AWS Fargate deployment to provide a Security Group ID.
 They can be found in the [AWS Console](https://console.aws.amazon.com/ec2/v2/home#SecurityGroups:).
 Find the one configured for the cluster.
 In the case of multiple Security Groups use comma as separator, such as `sg-xyz,sg-xyz`.
     :::note
     The AWS OpenTelemetry Collector receives data from various receivers - these ports should be configured in the Security Group:
      * AWSXRAY - port: 2000/udp